A level outcomes by centre type

 • after applying these criteria, the visualisation contained at least one third of all results issued for all years covered by the visualisation.

-Students of all ages from centres (schools and colleges) in England are included.
+Students of all ages from centres (schools and colleges) in England who took at least one A level are included.

-For subjects where the visualisation would include less than one third of all results issued in any year, graphs and tables are not displayed and the subject does not contribute to figures for 'All subjects combined'.
+For subjects where the visualisation would include less than one-third of all results issued in any given year, charts and tables are omitted.

 To ensure confidentiality of the data, all figures for the number of results have been rounded to the nearest 5 per Ofqual’s rounding policy.
 Percentages have been calculated based on unrounded values.